okalis05/DATA-ENGINEERING-PROJECT/README.md

 ## PROJECT 3

 ## Team Members:
-Francoise Elis Mbazoa okala
+Francoise Elis Mbazoa okala:
-Kiwaski Nix
+Kiwaski Nix:
-Mina Agyen
+Mina Agyen and
 Monique Reid

-## --- PROJECT OVERVIEW
+## PROJECT OVERVIEW
 As we move into summer, the need for in-home entertainment is at an all- time high.
 Families have gathered around the television (TV) for decades to enjoy movies or shows.
 With the introduction of companies like Netflix,